Conversations with Network Marketing Masterminds

 Most top leaders already recognize (or through painful experience are beginning to recognize) the significance of shielding their team from distractions.
 They’ve become defenders of their organizations knowing that if they want a long-term and stable Network Marketing business, they simply can’t afford to invite distractions into their teams.

 Distractions come in many forms.
 We discuss several of them in the video.
-Also below are a few more insights on two of the outside distractions; The Contest Distraction and The “Outsider Pro” Distraction.
+Also below are a few more insights on two of the outside distractions; The Contest Distraction and The “Outside Expert” Distraction.

-• The Contest Distraction: Never give away your influence trying to win a popularity contest.
+• The Contest Distraction: Avoid give away your influence trying to win a popularity contest.

 Whenever you see someone post a contest about voting for the “best company,” or “best pay plan,” or “best leader,” or “best CEO,” or “best leader under 30,” or “best fill-in-the-blank”… they are simply hoping you will give away your influence by promoting the ‘popularity contest’ and encouraging your team to go vote.